-Status: The ocean is roughly 11.3% more acidic than it was 30 years ago at the start of this time series.
-Over this time, pH has declined by 0.047 at a constant rate.
-In 2022, the most recent year for which data are available, the average pH was 8.05.
-Additionally, for the 7th year, small variations seen over the course of the year are outside the range seen in the first year of the time series.
-The highest pH value reported for the most recent year (8.058) is lower than the lowest pH value reported in the first year of the time series (8.083).
+Status: The ocean is roughly 12.2% more acidic than it was over 30 years ago at the start of this time series.
+Over this time, pH has declined by 0.05 at a constant rate.
+In 2023, the most recent year for which data are available, the average pH was 8.05.
+This year also saw a time series minimum of 8.026.
+Additionally, for the 8th year, small variations seen over the course of the year are outside the range seen in the first year of the time series.
+The highest pH value reported for the most recent year (8.063) is lower than the lowest pH value reported in the first year of the time series (8.083).

-Description: Trends in surface (5 m) pH at Station ALOHA, north of Oahu (22.75°N, 158°W), collected by the Hawai'i Ocean Time-Series (HOT) from October 1988 to 2022 (2023 data are not yet available).
+Description: Trends in surface (5 m) pH at Station ALOHA, north of Oahu (22.75°N, 158°W), are collected by the Hawai'i Ocean Time-Series (HOT) from October 1988 to 2023 (2024 data are not yet available).
 Oceanic pH is a measure of ocean acidity, which increases as the ocean absorbs carbon dioxide from the atmosphere.
 Lower pH values represent greater acidity.
 Oceanic pH is calculated from total alkalinity (TA) and dissolved inorganic carbon (DIC).
 Total alkalinity represents the ocean's capacity to resist acidification as it absorbs CO2 and the amount of CO2 absorbed is captured through measurements of DIC.
 The multi-decadal time series at Station ALOHA represents the best available documentation of the significant downward trend in oceanic pH since the time series began in 1988.
 Oceanic pH varies over both time and space, though the conditions at Station ALOHA are considered broadly representative of those across the Western and Central Pacific's pelagic fishing grounds.